PN-Tester/sloppyCopy/README.md

 # Rationale
 The program is useful for pentesters in specific circumstances where traditional file upload mechanisms are restricted.
 For example, after performing a breakout from a citrix environment where clipboard is disabled, and outbound access is filtered (HTTP, DNS, etc.)
 In this case, you can still copy various lengthy scripts or executables to the target computer via sloppyCopy.
 In case of executables, use the ```--portable``` flag to have sloppyCopy first compress the file and base64 encode the content so that it can be simulated without error.
 SloppyCopy now supports transfering HTML data via specially crafted data-uri !
-Use the ```--uri``` flag to have sloppyCopy parse your input file and simulate a customized data-uri to transport your html code to the target environment.
+Use the ```--uri``` flag to have sloppyCopy parse your input file and simulate a customized data-uri to transport your html code to the target environment using the text/html mime-type with dynamic decompression.

 # Demo (normal mode)
 ![](https://github.com/PN-Tester/sloppyCopy/blob/main/sloppyCopy_demo.gif)